Zelenskyy pleads to US Congress: 'We need you right now'

 “You are the leader of the nation.
 I wish you be the leader of the world,” he said “Being the leader of the world means being the leader of peace.”

-It was the latest visit as Zelenskky uses the West’s great legislative bodies in his appeals for help.
-Invoking Shakespeare’s Hamlet last week, Zelenskyy asked the British House of Commons whether Ukraine is “to be or not to be.”
-On Tuesday, he appealed to “Dear Justin” as he addressed the Canadian Parliament and Prime Minister Justin Trudeau.
-Zelenskyy called on European Union leaders at the start of the war to do the politically unthinkable and fast-track Ukraine’s membership — and he has continued to push for more help to save his young democracy than world leaders have so far pledged to do.
+It was the latest visit as Zelenskky uses the West’s great legislative bodies in his appeals for help, invoking Shakespeare’s Hamlet last week at the British House of Commons asking whether Ukraine is “to be or not to be” and appealing Tuesday to “Dear Justin” as he addressed the Canadian Parliament and Prime Minister Justin Trudeau.
+He often pushes for more help to save his young democracy than world leaders have so far pledged to provide.

-To Congress, he mentioned the faces of past presidents on Mount Rushmore and told the lawmakers that people in his country want to live “our national dream, just like the you have.”
+To Congress, he drew on the image of Mount Rushmore and told the lawmakers that people in his country want to live their national dreams just as they do.

 “Democracy, independence, freedom.”